antzGames/Godot-Universal-Settings-Plugin/README.md

 ## Video Tutorial

-Youtube video showing the an overview of the alpha release:
+YouTube video showing the an overview of the alpha release:

 https://youtu.be/li1fdAOqewk

-Youtube vide showing the keybind features and limitations:
+YouTube video showing the keybind features and limitations:

 https://youtu.be/Di7lJP5SvnI